pralayaPanta/AI-900/1-Fundamental of Machine Learning.md

     - **Classification**

 #### Regression
-  - Form of supervised machine learning in which the labels predicted by the model is in _numberic value._
+  - Form of supervised machine learning in which the labels predicted by the model is in _numberic value_
   - Example
       - the number of ice creams sold on a given day, based on the temperature, rainfall, and windspeed.
       - predicting the sea level in meters for the next 10 years
       - number of gift cards selling next month

-  - Regression models are trained to predict numeric lable values based on training data taht includes both features and known labels.
+  - Regression models are trained to predict numeric label values based on training data taht includes both features and known labels.
   - Uses algorithm like linear regression

   ##### Regression Evaluation Metrics
   - Mean Absolute Error MAE
   - Mean Squared Error MSE
-  - Root Mean Squared Error RMSE\
+  - Root Mean Squared Error RMSE
       - The Residual histogram presents the frequency of residual values distribution.
 Residual is the difference between predicted and actual values.
 It represents the amount of error in the model.
       - If we have a good model, we should expect that most of the errors are small.
 They will cluster around 0 on the Residual histogram.
   - Coefficient of determinatino R^2